 With the societal change against police on a grand scale that began in 2014, Victoria’s work got more complicated, dark, and desperate.
 More letters.
 More marriages in trouble.
 More emotional issues that plague officers and their families.
 Suicides were not only claiming officers, but spouses.

 By the end of 2016, Victoria was exhausted and discouraged professionally and personally.
 She considered either shutting down or bringing on more people.
 The latter was the decision.
 The new year (2017) brought two women she’d been working alongside who were interested in joining the new venture.
 The VOWS Retreat needed a new organizational home, so Victoria joined together with Heidi Paulson (spouse of Ladd Paulson, medically retired officer from Billings PD) and Frances Siria to transform How2LoveYourCop to a charitable organization.
 Soon after, Elizabeth Brown (wife of Deputy Scott Brown of Sacramento Sheriff Department) joined as Secretary, and Cory Howard came on as Treasurer.
+Together these five made up the first Board of Directors.
+After a year of hard work establishing the nonprofit correctly, they received tax exemption in August 2018.
 In 2019, Liz was reassigned as Community Liaison to better invest her skills, and we brought on Stephanie Thompson (wife of Officer Bill Thompson of California Highway Patrol) as Secretary.
-Together these six made up the first Board of Directors.
-After a year of hard work establishing the nonprofit correctly, they received tax exemption in August 2018.
-In Spring of 2019, the Board of Directors experienced a reshuffling due to the demands of a growing organization, and is now undergoing some changes.
-We will update as new Board members are added.
+In Spring of 2019, the Board of Directors experienced a reshuffling due to the demands of a growing organization.
+Janine D'Agostini (wife of El Dorado County Sheriff John D'Agostini) came on as Vice President of Active Duty, Lorie Osborne (wife of Sergeant Chris Osborne of Rocklin Police Department) joined as Treasurer, and Richard Manies (brother of a retired California Highway Patrol officer) joined as Interim Treasurer/Tax Advisor/Marketing Research.
 In addition, our event volunteers include over 75 spouses, officers, therapists, adult children, and moms of officers.

 What began as a simple book for spouses has grown into a wide variety of resources and purposes.
 We are not only about police spouses, but all members of cop families, including officers.
 We support the survivors of the fallen.
 We support those families who’ve been involved with critical incidents.
 We support those families who’ve experienced an on-duty injury, many who’ve been medically retired.
 We support and come alongside marriages that have been through significant difficulties.